· Food For Thought

-The trick to make a good Gumbo is all in the Roux.
+The trick to making a good Gumbo is all in the Roux.

-Heat 1 cup Oil in a heavy bottomed pot at medium to medium high heat.
-Add in the 1 cup Flour all at once and stir continuously until desired color.
+Heat 1 cup Oil in a heavy-bottomed pot at medium to medium-high heat.
+Add in the 1 cup Flour all at once and stir continuously until the desired colour.
 The longer you cook the roux, the darker it gets.
 The darker the roux, the less it will thicken your final product.
-We went for a thick roux so stirred until a light blond color.
+We went for a thick roux so stirred until a light blond colour.

 (*Colours to Note: peanut butter, mahogany, dark chocolate)

-The more soupy, the darker the roux, but also the more “nutty” the flavor.
+The soupier, the darker the roux, but also the more “nutty” the flavour.
 If black flecks appear, the roux has burnt and will be bitter.
 Discard and start again!

 Step 6: Mix In Remaining Ingredients